Loughborough RFC

 Loughborough Rugby Football Club is a rugby union club in Loughborough, United Kingdom that has been in existence since 1929.
-The club has over 300 players and supported by over 50 volunteers.
-It has a large minis and juniors section, 2 regular men's teams playing on Saturdays and a women's team that play in the Championship North league (2nd tier) on Sundays.
+The club has over 500 players and supported by volunteers.

-History

 In 1929 a handful of players, met and decided to form the club.
-The club was and still is a Rugby Union football club, the game of rugby having grown to be very distinct from what we now know as association football (soccer).

-Loughborough regularly fields four men's sides on a Saturday, as well as having one of the best attended Mini and Junior sections in the county.
 Loughborough RFC is affiliated to the Leicestershire Rugby Union (LRU), the Rugby Football Union and the Rugby Football Union for Women.
-The club now plays its matches on Derby Road Playing Fields and has its own purpose built clubhouse, six changing rooms and four pitches.
+The club now plays its matches on Derby Road Playing Fields.